-If you have a sensitivity to dairy products then you can use clarified butter to make the pastry.
-Make this by very gently heating the butter, skim off the foam on the top and chill in a tall drinking glass or jug, then use only the solid part of the butter to make your pastry.
-The remaining liquid part underneath contains the milk proteins – which is what you react to if you have a food sensitivity.
-Discard the liquid part – that’s where the problematic milk proteins (which provoke the reaction) are found.
+This gluten-free one is made with butter https://www.annacollins.ie/fantastic-buttery-gluten-free-pastry-for-pies-tarts-and-mince-pies/.
+If you are sensitive to dairy products then you can use clarified butter for the pastry.
+Make this by very gently heating the butter, skim off the foam on the top and chill in a tall drinking glass or jug, then allow to solidify.
+You will use only the solid part to make your pastry.
+Discard the white iquid part underneath – that’s where the problematic milk proteins (which provoke the reaction) are found.

 When baking your mince pies

 Bake 20-25 mins at 200C (185C fan) until golden

 You can use an egg wash to stick the pastry tops on the pies.